-The Compensation Committee believes that the terms and conditions of the 2011 Plan combined with those of the RSU Plan adequately meet the objectives of attracting and retaining quality executives while promoting long-term profitability and maximizing shareholder value.
+The Compensation Committee believes that the terms and conditions of the Stock Option Plan combined with those of the SAR Plan and the RSU Plan adequately meet the objectives of attracting and retaining quality executives while promoting long-term profitability and maximizing shareholder value.

-The Corporation's target total direct compensation, which is the aggregate of salary, target annual bonus and estimated value of stock options and RSUs is competitive with the lowest quartile of the Comparative Group.
-The CEO's, CFO's and Vice President, Business Unit - Eco-Friendly Materials' total direct compensation is in line with the lowest quartile of the Comparative Group and Vice President, Strategic Supply's total direct compensation is in line with the median quartile of the Comparative Group.
+The Corporation's target total direct compensation, which is the aggregate of salary, target annual bonus and estimated value of stock options, SARs and RSUs is competitive with the lowest quartile of the Comparative Group.
+The CEO's, CFO's and Vice President, Business Unit - Eco-Friendly Materials' total direct compensation is in line with the lowest quartile of the Comparative Group and Vice President, Strategic Supply's and Vice President, Special Products' total direct compensation is in line with the median quartile of the Comparative Group.